rsthomp/tutorial/README.md

 [neibhorTreatments-img]: ./img/neibhorTreatments.png

-As you can see, you can easy ***cross your conditions*** (i.e., two conditions are crossed if every level of one occurs with every level of the other in the experiment) or ***nest nest your conditions*** (i.e., A condition "A" is nested within another condition "B" if the levels or values of "A" are different for every level or value of "B").
+As you can see, you can easily ***cross your conditions*** (i.e., two conditions are crossed if every level of one occurs with every level of the other in the experiment) or ***nest nest your conditions*** (i.e., A condition "A" is nested within another condition "B" if the levels or values of "A" are different for every level or value of "B").
 Note: in the future version of Empirica, we will probably rename ***conditions*** to ***factors*** as recommended by our advisors.

 ### Adding the task information